-BC Holstein News is Thrilled to be Nearing Our 40th Year in Publication!
+BC Holstein News is Thrilled to be in our 40th Year of Publication!

 Originally launched by Jerry Strandlund, in response to the BC Dogwood Classic Sale Committee wanting a promotional instrument for the sale, Jerry would soon turn the newspaper over to Barb Souter.
 Barb nurtured the paper and grew it over 16 years to capture the excitement and vibrancy of the breeder industry while including the most important aspects of our dairy community – the news of family life events – Udder News.
 When Barb’s own family priorities required her full attention, she passed the pen to Gary and Karen Booy – dairy farmers, creative minds and enterprising business people.
 For the next 22 years, Gary and Karen would evolve the publication into the modern voice of dairying in BC that we see today!
 But there comes a time for change… the next chapter of this story began in the summer of 2018, when Tars Cheema, a life-long BC dairy guy, picked up the pen and enthusiastically continued to bring forward news and stories that matter to our dairy community.

 The dairy industry is a robust economic driver in BC and spans Vancouver Island to the far reaches of the Kootenays, north to the Peace and west to Smithers – dairy farmers have adapted to and thrived in every region of this varied province!
 Farms have increased in size, cow numbers and production over four decades, but their passion for breeding great cows and managing them with utmost care while producing a healthful, hygienic and quality milk for our non-farm neighbours remains as intense as ever.

 Dairy farming families care about what they do, who they do it for and remaining true to their calling as stewards of land, air and livestock.